 Aurélie Webb is a British composer based in the UK and New York.
-Specialising in scores for film and live performance, her eclectic, original yet accessible work bears the influence of music as wide-ranging as American minimalism and Ralph Vaughan Williams, Radiohead and David Bowie.
+Specialising in scores for film, TV, audio and live performance, her eclectic, original yet accessible work bears the influence of music as wide-ranging as American minimalism and Ralph Vaughan Williams, Radiohead and David Bowie.
 Aurélie embraces an empathetic and collaborative approach to musical storytelling and has composed for film genres as diverse as comedy, drama, mystery and horror and has a particular love of science fiction.
 Drawing on her classical background, Aurélie’s style has been variously characterised as having foundations of ‘formidable skill and imagination’, a ‘beautiful modern melodic sense’ and ‘lyric spontaneity'.
-She is currently working on several short film projects and a new contemporary dance collaboration set to premiere in October 2021.
+She is currently working on several short film projects and a new contemporary dance collaboration set to premiere in 2023.